jan4j/Automatic-Stock-Analysis-Report/README.md

 Please find the exact description of the report in the file **description**.

 When you execute the app you will first be asked which stocks you want to have analyzed and from which one you want an investment advice based on chart analysis.
-Please always input 4 stock tickers and only 1 ticker for moving average analysis.
+Please always input exactly 4 stock tickers and only 1 ticker for the moving average analysis.
-It may takes some time after execution until you get the local host adress with the web report since the data will be loaded from yahoo.
+It may take some time after execution until you get the local host adress with the web report since the data will be loaded from yahoo.

 ![Image description](screenshots/Screenshot1.png)